← Back To List/Index

 Unfortunately, few if any of the English results from Google Translate (or variations on them) would fit the metric structure of the melody.
 This resulted in me adapting elements of the Polish lyrics into English to fit the melody.
 For example, I wanted to include “Glory in the highest” from the original, but couldn’t find a sensible place for it (or even a variation of it) to fit, so I replaced it with “Peace on earth, goodwill to men.”

 This adaptation includes themes from verses 1, 2, 3, 4, and 5 of the 8 verses found in the 1908 songbook.
 I didn’t find any Polish performances that went beyond verse 3.
-Rather than repeat the lyrics from the middle section in the final section as is done in the 1908 songbook, I chose to try and include more of the themes from the Polish lyrics.
+Rather than repeat the lyrics from the first ending in the second ending, I chose to try and include more of the themes from the Polish lyrics.

 The following are not directly part of the Polish lyrics, but helped with the rhyming.